CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

    switch(config-if)# ip pim
    ```

 4. Enable IGMP on all interfaces with hosts attached.
 IGMP version 3 is the default.
-Only specify the version if you exclusively want to use IGMP version 2.
+Only specify the version if you want to use IGMP version 2.
 You must configure IGMP on all interfaces where multicast receivers exist.

    ```
    switch(config-if)# ip igmp